utkarsh2102/utkarsh2102.org/content/posts/foss-in-sept-25.md

 - Continued to hold weekly release syncs, et al.
 - Granted FFe and triaged a bunch of other bugs from both, Release team and Archive Admin POV. :)
 - 360s were fab - I was a peak performer again.
 Yay!
-- Got a recognition award for ???
+- Preparing for the 25.10 Release sprints in London and then the Summit.
+- Roadmap planning for the Release team.

 ---

 ## Debian (E)LTS
 {{< figure src="/images/debian-lts-small.png" >}}

-This month I have worked XX.00 hours on [Debian Long Term Support (LTS)](https://www.freexian.com/lts/debian/) and XX.00 hours on its sister [Extended LTS](https://www.freexian.com/lts/extended/) project and did the following things:
+This month I have worked 16.50 hours on [Debian Long Term Support (LTS)](https://www.freexian.com/lts/debian/) and 05.50 hours on its sister [Extended LTS](https://www.freexian.com/lts/extended/) project and did the following things:

 - [E/LTS] Frontdesk duty from 22nd September to 28th September.
   - Triaged lemonldap-ng, ghostscript, dovecot, node-ip, webkit2gtk, wpewebkit, libscram-java, keras, openbabel, gegl, tiff, zookeeper, squid, ogre-1.12, mapserver, ruby-rack.